Skip to content

 def __new__(cls): ...

-Although you can create custom callable types in Python by implementing a __call__ method, currently the instances of these types cannot be validated with validate_call.
+Although instances can be callable by implementing a __call__ method, currently the instances of these types cannot be validated with validate_call.
 This may change in the future, but for now, you should use validate_call explicitly on __call__ instead.

 from pydantic import PydanticUserError, validate_call